Last updated: 02/04/2009

 Here is the process.

-• Now, go to an inspection station and have the truck inspected.
+• Now, go to an inspection station and have the vehicle inspected.
 You need your weight ticket, and proof of insurance.
-It took 5 minutes and $12 in Livingston, but I have heard of other TX inspections that ended up requiring DOT inspections.
+It took 5 minutes and $12 in Livingston, but I have heard of other TX (tractor) inspections that ended up requiring DOT inspections - this would not apply to motor homes or regular trucks.
 I recently had my truck inspected in Kilgore, TX and they actually did a real inspection, including a brake test.
 Go to Livingston and you potentially avoid this.

 • Finally, go to the tax office and do the title/registration.
 They require all the things above to be done before they will process you.
-Come prepared with insurance papers, your pics and written statement on modifications, weight ticket, inspection papers and some proof of what you paid for the truck.
-If you run into resistance on the motorhome registration, ask them to call Austin, TX and check on it.
+Come prepared with insurance papers, your pictures and written statement on modifications, weight ticket, inspection papers and some proof of what you paid for the truck.
+If you run into resistance on the motor home registration, ask them to call Austin, TX and check on it.
 It should not be a problem.

-The entire process - taking the pics, getting them developed at Wal-Mart, scaling the truck, inspection, and registration took me less than 2 hours in Livingston.
+The entire process - taking the pictures, getting them developed at Wal-Mart, scaling the truck, inspection, and registration took me less than 2 hours in Livingston.

 The LLC Option